Internal Family Systems (IFS) Therapy

 IFS Therapy at Waystone

 My approach to IFS therapy is relational, paced, and deeply respectful of your internal system.
-We move at the speed of trust.
+I provide a lot of space and silence while in the experiential process in order for you to truly connect to your system instead of feeling led to answers by me.

 Some sessions may involve gentle experiential work — noticing sensations, emotions, or imagery as they arise.
 Other times, therapy may look more conversational and reflective.